Professional Leak Detection Technologies Used by Plumbers

 Average Costs for Residential Leak Detection

-The national average for professional leak detection services ranges from $175 to $400 for most residential properties in 2026.
+The national average for plumber leak detection in 2026 is $175 to $350 for most residential jobs, with hidden leaks under slabs or walls pushing detection costs higher.
 Basic leak detection using acoustic or visual methods typically falls on the lower end of this range, while comprehensive multi-method investigations cost more.
+Some cost calculators show the basic cost to find a plumbing leak is $241 to $292 per leak as of May 2026.

 Slab Leak Detection Costs